Jutho/TensorKit.jl/docs/src/man/sectors.md

 Support for fermionic sectors and corresponding super vector spaces is on its way.
 This section will be completed when the implementation is finished.

-## Bibliography
-[^tung]:        Tung, W. K. (1985).
-Group theory in physics: an introduction to symmetry principles, group representations, and special functions in classical and quantum physics.
-                World Scientific Publishing Company.

-[^kitaev]:      Kitaev, A. (2006).
-Anyons in an exactly solved model and beyond.
-                Annals of Physics, 321(1), 2-111.